uport-project/specs/transports/index.md

 ## Messaging Server

-Uport operates a free messaging server at the URL:
+uPort operates a free messaging server at the URL:

 `https://chasqui.uport.me`